Skip to main content

 • Keep the bill current if you can: This protects you from added interest and collection action while you sort it out.

-• Use backup help: If the denial puts the home at risk, contact Rhode Island Legal Services and the Office of Healthy Aging ADRC right away.
+• Use backup help: If the denial puts the home at risk, contact Rhode Island Legal Services and the Office of Healthy Aging right away.

 What to try next if the main path fails or is delayed